link-intersystems/clean-architecture-example/README.md

 especially if we made the experience that framework updates sometimes make a lot of effort.
 Also license issues do not arise if we do not use them and a fix is easy to make.
 I don't want to say that frameworks and libraries are bad, but they come at a cost that we often forget.
-So if we use them we should know why we use them, and we should separate hem from the core of our application to protect it.
+So if we use them we should know why we use them, and we should separate them from the core of our application to protect it.
 Most libraries I use in this example application are written by myself.

 ## The Example Domain